kyyberi/DataProductLLM/PoC/input/readme.md

 - Who do you see as the typical users of the data product?
 Perhaps analysts or something else?
 - Can you explain what is the expected value created with the data product?
 - What kind of gap you aim to fill in with this data product?
-- Can you iterate in some numbers the savings, increased sales or risk reduction you aim to gain?
+- What is the financial value of solving this problem or meeting this need as savings, increased sales or risk reduction?

 ## Question 2: What is the content?

 **Aim:** The aim is to figure out what kind of data is needed to create the value described by the customer.
+Also figure out compliance requirements for data.

 **Expected information nuggets:**